-a.
-Trading and Securities Gains (Losses) - These are recognized when the ownership of the securities is transferred to the buyer and is computed as the difference between the selling price and the carrying amount of the securities disposed of.
-These also include trading gains and losses as a result of the mark-to-market valuation of investment securities classified as FVPL.
+- a.
+Trading and Securities Gains (Losses) These are recognized when the ownership of the securities is transferred to the buyer and is computed as the difference between the selling price and the carrying amount of the securities disposed of.
+These also include trading gains and losses as a result of the mark-to-market valuation of investment securities classified as FVPL. - b.

-- b.
 Gain or loss from assets sold or exchanged Income or loss from assets sold or exchanged is recognized when the title to the properties is transferred to the buyer or when the collectability of the entire sales price is reasonably assured.
-This is included in profit or loss as part of Miscellaneous Income or Miscellaneous Expenses in the statement of profit or loss. - c.
-Recovery on charged-off assets Income arising from collections on accounts or recoveries from impairment of items previously written off are recognized in the year of recovery.
-This is included in profit or loss as part of Miscellaneous Income.
+This is included in profit or loss as part of Other Operating Income or Other Operating Expenses in the statements of profit or loss. - c.
+Recovery on charged-off assets-Income arising from collections on accounts or recoveries from impairment of items previously written off are recognized in the year of recovery.
+This is included in profit or loss as part of Other Operating Income in the statements of profit or loss.